yeggogological meditationsHome About Tags Links FAQ RSS P'log

 A reply to Dom at The Last Instance and Adam at Conflated Automatons, on the subject of "ontological slime" in computation, with much yeggogological meandering.

 Brief remark on a common sophism.

-On coevolution and parasitism in genetic programming and culture.
+On coevolution and parasitism in genetic programming and discourse.